 Less than 20 years ago, there was no shortage of engineers who were highly skeptical about the use of Ethernet on the plant floor.
 Though few engineers today doubt Ethernet’s use in industry, there remains a good deal of skepticism about the use of wireless in plants.
-Much of this doubt is based on experience with Wi-Fi networks, but we are now seeing the rise of industrial wireless technologies that does not use traditional wireless networks.
+Much of this doubt is based on experience with Wi-Fi networks.
+But we are now seeing the rise of industrial wireless technologies that do not use traditional wireless networks.

 One prominent player in this relatively new industrial wireless field is CoreTigo, a startup based in Israel and backed by Qualcomm Ventures, Sierra Ventures, and Lenovo, among others.

 At the center of CoreTigo’s products is IO-Link Wireless—a wireless technology developed for factory automation applications.
 IO-Link Wireless reportedly provides a deterministic latency of up to 5msec with reliability that is better than 1 e-9 packet error rate (PER)—or .000000001 PER.
 To give you an idea of how that stacks up to wireless standards like Wi-Fi, Bluetooth, and Zigbee, those technologies have a PER that is 6 orders of magnitude less reliable (i.e., 1 e-3).